warlookq3/edx-documentation/en_us/edx_style_guide/source/preferred.rst

       has established a best practice, identify the the entity that recommends that practice by name.
   * - Heading style
     - Use title case for all headings.
-For a top-level section heading and for topics that introduce concepts, use a verb in gerund form to start the title.
+For a top level section heading and for topics that introduce concepts, use a verb in gerund form to start the title.
 For topics that describe a procedure, use an imperative verb to start the title.